Spring Hollow Marquesa

 Spring Hollow Marquesa is a liver chestnut Morgan mare, foaled on July 10, 1996.
 She was bred by James and Evelyn Skillington of Spring Hollow Morgans in Hopewell, PA, and sold to the University of New Hampshire Equine Program at the age of two.

-Marquesa was started at UNH in the school’s young horse training course, and transitioned into the riding program as she matured.
-At the age of three, she was bred and the next year produced a colt foal named Max.
-A subsequent attempt to breed her was unsuccessful, and Marquesa entered the school horse herd.
+At the age of three, Marquesa was bred, and the next year produced a colt foal named Max.
+A subsequent attempt to breed her was unsuccessful, and Marquesa entered the UNH school horse herd.
+She was started in the young horse training course, and transitioned into the riding program as she matured.

 Slowly but surely, we worked on teaching riders how to execute a proper half halt on a horse with Marquesa’s natural enthusiasm, and the quality in her gaits improved.
 She became a reliable and consistent jumper, and in time was always my steady-eddie “go to” for riders who lacked confidence over fences.
 While she always carried a bit more pace and moved with a shorter step, I knew I could count on her to do her job and forgive mistakes, which in turn allowed riders to relax and focus on practicing essential jumping skills.

-Where Marquesa especially shined was as a cross country schooling mount.
-I can’t tell you how many nervous, timid or fearful riders Marquesa has escorted out onto the UNH cross country course….but I can assure you that nearly every single one returned to the barn smiling and joyful, thrilled to have had so much fun, thanks to this sensible Morgan.
+But where Marquesa especially shined was as a cross country schooling mount.
+I can’t tell you how many nervous, timid or fearful riders Marquesa has escorted out onto the cross country course…but I can assure you that nearly every single one returned to the barn smiling and joyful, thrilled to have had so much fun, thanks to this sensible Morgan.

-However, as Marquesa entered her late teens, she started to show some signs of losing her sense of humor for packing novice riders around.
-The staff of the UNH Program decided it was time to find a retirement home for her.
-A sentimental favorite, a fundraiser held in honor of her retirement raised nearly $200 for Becky’s Gift, a NH based equine safety net organization.
+However, as Marquesa entered her late teens, she started to show some signs of losing her sense of humor for packing novice riders around, and it was decided it was time to find a retirement home for her.
+A sentimental favorite, a fundraiser held in honor of her retirement raised nearly $200 for Becky’s Gift, a NH-based equine safety net organization.

 regionals2016-002

 Marquesa came to live at Cold Moon Farm on May 21, 2016.
-Far from being ready to retire, Queso (as we call her at home) is enjoying the next phase of her life as a trail horse and working student mount.
-Her sweet and willing Morgan temperament has allowed her to tackle new challenges such as bushwhacking, crossing streams which touch her belly, and riding solo.
-I am constantly amazed by her willingness to do what I ask, especially given that for eighteen years of her life, she lived in one place doing group lessons.
+Far from being ready to retire, Queso, or, as she is also known, “Q,” is enjoying the next phase of her life.
+Her sweet, willing Morgan temperament has allowed her to tackle new challenges such as bushwhacking, crossing streams that touch her belly, and heading out on trail solo.
+She still enjoys working lightly in the arena a few times per week, and has won numerous ribbons with several riders through the Dressage Show Online virtual show series.

 IMG_2870